 Besides, civil litigation is not a sporting event or a gamble, needing only fairly shuffled and dealt cards.
 A lawsuit is a search for the truth.
 Truth needs evidence.

-What if the plaintiff started out with an airtight case, with lots of evidence, but the defendant stalled off trial until all of the plaintiff’s key live eyewitnesses were dead or senile?
+What if the defendant started out with an airtight defence, with lots of evidence, but the plaintiff stalled off trial until all of the defendant’s key live eyewitnesses were dead or senile?
 Do some remaining business records and a fuzzy surveillance tape mean there is no prejudice?
-No. The plaintiff has gone from an airtight case to a doubtful one.
+No. The defendant has gone from an airtight defence to a doubtful one.
 And the issue is not who will win the trial.
-It is whether the plaintiff is significantly worse off.
-Does the plaintiff rebut prejudice by giving evidence that the defendant is still sure to win, or sure to win an important issue?
+It is whether the defendant is significantly worse off.
+Does any plaintiff ever rebut prejudice by giving evidence that the defendant is still sure to win, or sure to win an important issue?
 Never.

 After even a few years, fading memories become serious.
-The plaintiff has the onus of proof in every trial, and the plaintiff needs to be able to cross-examine the defendant’s witnesses.
+The defendant needs to be able to cross-examine the plaintiff’s witnesses.
 Therefore, vague glib reassuring sentiments do not go nearly far enough to negative prejudice from delay.
 Some of the cases involve over a decade already lost, during the dozing and sleepwalking lawsuit, since the events sued over.
 Let alone several years more before any trial could be held.
 (See also my May 7, 2019 blog, fallacy 4.)

 Rule 4.31(2) is clear and simple.
 If inordinate inexcusable delay is shown, the court must presume significant prejudice to the defendant moving.
 So the action must be dismissed, unless the plaintiff gives strong enough evidence to rebut that prejudice.
 Without rebuttal, the presumption is mandatory, says the Court of Appeal.
 Suggesting that the presumption should rarely be relied on, comes very close to simply ignoring that sub-Rule.